bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 A few things worth noting here:

 - aiming for high coverage (97%, 98%, 99%...) is a pointless waste of money.
 - a full (100%) coverage can just ensure a **minimal** and **unmeasured** quality, not perfection.
-That's obvious but tons of people complains about the bugs that full coverage can't detect.
+That's obvious but tons of people complains about the bugs that full coverage can't avoid.
   So let me say this loudly: **you still need testers and a brain!**

 Stupidity considered harmful